neuralfirings/badwolf/README.md

 Write up on the product: http://blog.nyl.io/dog-treat-dispenser-v3/

-Folder `badwolf` contains everything that is important to your Raspberry Pi.

 Folder `pcb` contains the design files for the PCB board that connects your Pi to the Motor.
 More detailed write up on making custom PCBs here: http://blog.nyl.io/making-custom-pcbs/

 Folder `cad` is currently empty, but it will contain the Blender file + STLs that makes up the outer casing.

 ### Install Node
 More info: https://learn.adafruit.com/node-embedded-development/installing-node-dot-js